 Family: My maternal grandparents, the Pryors, were originally from Georgia and migrated North to Pittsburgh during historically what is known as the Great Black Migration.
 I am a Hall from my father's family, who was born and raised in the Homewood neighborhood of Pittsburgh.
 Over the past 15 years, I have been conducting work related to family history, lineage and oral narratives within my own family but also as a former collaborative researcher with the Stagville Descendants Council in Durham, NC.
 My three beautiful and creative children, Cairen, Adrah and Leilani, inspire me to have fun, laugh and marvel at everything around me.
-My partner, Dr. Jason C. Mendez, is co-founder of Block Chronicles and Assistant Professor at the University of Pittsburgh.
+My partner, Dr. Jason C. Mendez, is a writer, play-wright, producer and co-founder of Block Chronicles.

 I am a researcher, writer, public speaker and advocate in the areas of reproductive justice, maternal and child health and health equity.
 I am a tenured Associate Professor of Epidemiology at the University of Pittsburgh School of Public Health.
 My work focuses on the complex intersections between multiple forms of oppression, stress and place in understanding Black maternal and infant health, women's health and racial/ethnic health inequities.